Kentucky Derby 2020: Preview, schedule, livestream, how to watch

 Even though the longstanding race was postponed from Saturday, May 2 to Saturday, Sept.
 5 because of the COVID-19 pandemic, the competition is still fierce, the stakes are as high as ever and the action will be just as intense.

 The 146th Kentucky Derby will air on Saturday, Sept.
 5 starting at 2:30 p.m.
 ET on NBC as well as NBCSports.com and the NBC Sports app.
+Post time is set for approximately 7:01 p.m.
+ET.
 NBC Sports will also air the Kentucky Oaks the day before on Friday, September 4 beginning at 3 p.m.
 ET.

 RELATED: Download the Kentucky Derby at Home Party Pack